-- identifying and recommending to the full Board of Directors qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; - developing and recommending to the Board of Directors corporate governance guidelines and principles and implementing and monitoring such guidelines and principles; - reviewing and making recommendations on matters involving the general operation of the Board of Directors, including Board size and composition, and committee composition and structure; - recommending to the Board of Directors nominees for each committee of the Board of Directors; - facilitating the annual assessment of the Board of Directors' performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing the Board of Directors' evaluation of the performance of management.
+- identifying and recommending to the full Board qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; - developing and recommending to the Board corporate governance guidelines and principles and implementing and monitoring such guidelines and principles; - reviewing and making recommendations on matters involving the general operation of the Board, including Board size and composition and committee composition and structure; - recommending to the Board nominees for each committee of the Board; - facilitating the annual assessment of the Board's performance as a whole and of the individual directors, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing the Board's evaluation of the performance of management.

 Mr. Nelles is chairperson and Dr. Sullivan and Mr. Olinger are members of the Governance Committee.
-During 2016, our Governance Committee met one time.
+During 2017, our Governance Committee met one time